 Located on the highest point of Paisley’s townscape, the church – formerly Paisley High Parish Church – looks over the town in spectacular fashion.

-Legend has it that a stonemason fell to his death during construction of the church.
-His workmates carved the outline of the handkerchief and spectacles in the cobbles where he fell as a tribute – see if you can spot it if you’re walking by.
+Legend has it that a stone mason fell to his death during construction.
+His workmates carved the outline of the handkerchief and spectacles in the cobbles where he fell as a tribute – see if you can spot it on your visit.

 The main objective of the church is to be a caring and serving arm to the town centre by sharing faith and the services of the church with the community – shoppers, visitors, students and workers.